iotblackbelt/iotdt-device-bridge/IOTEDGEMODULE.md

 7. Click `Next` and `Submit` at the bottom of the page.
 The IoT Edge is now deployed and will start sending messages to your digial twin.

+> For your convenience we've created an Iot Edge deployment template.
+You can create a .env file based on the .env.template file and then generate the deployment file.

 > The &lt;device hardware Id&gt; in the route above is the one that you created in your Azure Digital twin.
-The `$upstream` is only used to check whther the `Simulated Temperature Sensor` is still sending messages.
+If you do'n't create the device it will be created for you abd will be attached as "unassociated" device to the root space.
+The `$upstream` is only used to check whether the `Simulated Temperature Sensor` is still sending messages.

 > The `Simulated Temperature Sensor` sends out 500 messages and then stops sending.
 If you want to restart sending messages, restart the module on the IoT Edge by executing the command `iotedge restart SimulatedTemperatureSensor` at a prompt.